ethereum-magicians/berlin-council-2019/POINTME.md

 [Topics for Council & Individual Ring Meetings](https://docs.google.com/spreadsheets/d/16pYOZSjzDhOO5BTb7a3u_pBmU0529OsZPlgRw2DLkI0/edit#gid=0) - Google sheet

-Parity has offered their Berlin offices for Ring sessions!
-[Check the availability](https://docs.google.com/spreadsheets/d/1euyr7tOHtNLqK7fSoCkV3Oa4aS3iSww_DVdUUL54pRk/edit?usp=sharing) - Google sheet
+Parity has offered their Berlin offices for Ring sessions but maybe any meeting will no be there but there's location and availability [Check the availability](https://docs.google.com/spreadsheets/d/1euyr7tOHtNLqK7fSoCkV3Oa4aS3iSww_DVdUUL54pRk/edit?usp=sharing) - Google sheet

 ## Coordination / Volunteering